CryingEnder/Cristian-Botez/README.md

 Hi, I’m Cristian Botez and I'm a self-taught web developer.
 I’m interested in technologies such as ReactJS and NodeJS.
-I’m looking for a job as a web developer.
 How to reach me:
 E-mail: cbotez22@gmail.com
 Discord: Cristian#3093